 The Research Group on Modelling and Virtual Reality (GMRV) focuses its research on scientific and information visualisation, interaction, exploratory analysis and visual analytics, physically-based simulation and animation, and virtual reality.
 It was created in 2000 with researchers from the URJC and UPM, and is led by Luis PASTOR.
-The group is composed of one full professor, two associate professors, six assistant professors, six postdoctoral fellows, two technical staff and eleven PhD students, from both institutions.
-With an ERC starting grant, GMRV collaborates with numerous European, Spanish and privately funded research programmes, including the Cajal Blue Brain and the HBP, in the areas of computer graphics, VR and visualisation.
+The group is composed of one full professor, three associate professors, four assistant professors, eight PhD students and two technical staff, from both institutions.
+GMRV participates in a variety of European, Spanish and privately funded research programmes, including the HBP, in the areas of computer graphics, VR and visualisation.